 - 1 Select the appropriate factory from the factory icons. - 2 Right-click the factory node in the navigation tree and select New <factory> Provider.
-The provider properties configuration dialog opens. - 3 Configure the provider.
-Refer to the appropriate configuration section for more information about configuring each provider in "Configuring Service Provider Views" on page 112.
+The provider properties configuration dialog opens. - Configure the provider.
+Refer to the appropriate configuration section for more information about configuring each provider in "Configuring Service Provider Views".